Introduction

 - Create a new project.

-Don't leave out QT.java! - Add the 'src' directory(s) to your source files.
+- Add the 'src' directory(s) to your source files.

 - Select the IDE 'build' menu item.